ddmitov/perl-executing-browser/README.md

     use locally executed Perl, Python or PHP scripts to convert or verify large amounts of user data before upload;

 * **3. Zero installation when needed:**
-    put together your Perl modules and even your version of Perl, Python or PHP with a copy of PEB and its Qt libraries and run your scripts from every folder, even from USB sticks;
+    put together your Perl scripts and modules and even your version of Perl, Python or PHP with a copy of PEB and its Qt libraries and run your applications from every folder, even from USB sticks;

 * **4. Cross-platform availability:**
-    use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt can be compiled;
+    use it on every platform and device (desktop, tablet, smartphone), where Perl and Qt are available;

-* **5. User space solution:**
+* **5. Secure user space solution:**
-    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered, no need for administrative privileges and everything remains in the userspace.
+    no daemons or services are installed or started, no privileged ports are opened, no firewall notifications should be triggered and no need for administrative privileges to run the program.
+Administrative privileges may be needed only to install or update the browser and it's files with an increased level of security, if so desired.

 ## Features

 **No feature or implementation should be considered final at this early stage of development!**

 **Scripting:**
-* CGI scripts can be executed locally in a serverless mode, feeding them from standard forms using CGI protocol GET and POST methods.
+* CGI scripts can be executed locally in a serverless mode, feeding them from standard HTML forms using CGI protocol GET and POST methods.
 * Long-running scripts, or scripts running for arbitrary long time, can also be executed locally in a serverless mode.
 * Perl modules can be loaded from a custom directory without system-wide installation using PERLLIB environment variable.
 * Any version of Perl, Python or PHP can be selected from configuration file or by clicking a special URL.
-* Several absolute or relative path directories can be added to the PATH environment variable of every locally executed script.
+* Multiple directories can be added to the PATH environment variable of every locally executed script.

 **Networking:**
 * PEB can open pages from localhost or from a predefined list of allowed websites.
-* PEB can be used as a site-specific browser or a special purpose web client.
+* User agent name can be changed easily from configuration file.

 **Local filesystem:**
 * PEB can open or create a single file or folder on the local file system by clicking special URLs.
 Any locally executed script has access to the custom environment variables FILE_TO_OPEN, FILE_TO_CREATE and FOLDER_TO_OPEN.